You must follow these steps before you install VMware Tanzu Operations Manager on Google Cloud Platform (GCP).

 If you are deploying TKGI only, continue to Next steps.

-If you are deploying TAS for VMs or other runtimes, proceed to the following step.
+If you are deploying TAS for VMs or other runtimes, continue to Create database instance and databases.

 Step 6: Create database instance and databases